-- 7.2 The Trust will not usually wait for the outcome of any prosecution before deciding what action, if any, to take.
+- 7.1 Where the employee's conduct is the subject of a criminal investigation, charge or conviction, the Trust will investigate the facts before deciding whether to take formal disciplinary action. - 7.2 Unless we are instructed by the police to hold the investigation, the Trust will not usually wait for the outcome of any prosecution before deciding what action, if any, to take.
 Where the employee is unable or has been advised not to attend a disciplinary hearing or say anything about a pending criminal matter, the Trust may have to take a decision based on the available evidence. - 7.3 A criminal investigation, charge or conviction relating to conduct outside work may be treated as a disciplinary matter if the Trust considers that it is relevant to the employee's employment, this is irrespective of whether or not the employee is convicted or charged of any crime.

-8. Child Protection and Safeguarding
+8 Child Protection and Safeguarding